KenanTurner/WhoopRadioDesktop/README.md

 If you are having issues playing or updating tracks, follow the steps below:

-1. Update WhoopRadio to the [latest release of WhoopRadio](https://github.com/KenanTurner/WhoopRadioDesktop/releases/latest)
+1. Update WhoopRadio to the [latest release](https://github.com/KenanTurner/WhoopRadioDesktop/releases/latest)
 2. Try updating yt-dlp manually as described in the [following section](https://github.com/KenanTurner/WhoopRadioDesktop#updating-yt-dlp-manually)
 3. Open a [new issue](https://github.com/KenanTurner/WhoopRadioDesktop/issues)